About Snowdon Mountain Railway

 Travel to the Summit is between late spring and the end of October (exact dates TBC) weather permitting.
 During the early season (April-May) trains will run to Clogwyn ¾ up the mountain, where the unsheltered viewing platform offers spectacular views to the valleys below.

-The railway is due to reopen on the 1st April 2023 (weather permitting).The railways exact opening and closing dates are dependent on weather conditions, please check the website for confirmation of operating dates.
+The railway is due to reopen on the 23rd of March 2024 (weather permitting).The railways exact opening and closing dates are dependent on weather conditions, please check the website for confirmation of operating dates.

 Two services are available, the Heritage Steam Experience and the Traditional Diesel Service.
 Advance booking online is highly recommended.